anushree-tech/udacity-data-engineering/README.md

 * Further develop the ETL Pipeline copying datasets from S3 buckets, data processing using Spark and writing to S3 buckets using efficient partitioning and parquet formatting.
 * Fast-tracking the data lake buildout using (serverless) AWS Lambda and cataloging tables with AWS Glue Crawler.
 * Technologies used: Spark, S3, EMR, Athena, Amazon Glue, Parquet.

+### Project 5: Datapipeline - with - airflow
+Automate the ETL pipeline and creation of data warehouse using Apache Airflow.
+Skills include:
+* Using Airflow to automate ETL pipelines using Airflow, Python, Amazon Redshift.
+* Writing custom operators to perform tasks such as staging data, filling the data warehouse, and validation through data quality checks.
+* Transforming data from various sources into a star schema optimized for the analytics team's use cases.

+Technologies used: Apache Airflow, S3, Amazon Redshift, Python.